-Our Live Peregrine Web Cam Feed has proved more popular than ever with a large on-line audience watching the fortunes of our Norwich Cathedral and Bath St John’s Peregrines and their chicks from all over the world.
-We also stream it into schools to help children to learn the wonders of nature and to 100,000s of people across the planet!
+Our Live Peregrine Web Cam Feeds have proven more popular than ever with a large on-line audience watching the fortunes of our Norwich Cathedral and Bath St John’s Peregrines and their chicks from all over the world.
+We also stream it into many schools to help children to learn the wonders of these top predators and to millions of people across the planet!

 However … bandwidth is expensive and we need all the financial assistance we can to help offset expenses which are a drain on our funds.